Free and open-source software: Quality, collaboration and efficiency

 FOSS allows for better collaboration among various parties and individuals with the goal of developing the most efficient software for its users or use-cases while proprietary software is typically meant to generate profits.
 Furthermore, in many cases more organizations and individuals contribute to such projects than to proprietary software.
 It has been shown that technical superiority is typically the primary reason why companies choose open source software.

 Drawbacks compared to proprietary software

 Security and user-support

-According to Linus's law the more people who can see and test a set of code, the more likely any flaws will be caught and fixed quickly.
+According to Linus's law, the more people who can see and test a set of code, the more likely any flaws will be caught and fixed quickly.
 However, this does not guarantee a high level of participation.
-Having a grouping of full-time professionals behind a commercial product can in some cases be superior to FOSS.
+Having a team of full-time professionals behind a commercial product can, in some cases, lead to more secure code than in a volunteer-driven FOSS project.

 Furthermore, publicized source code might make it easier for hackers to find vulnerabilities in it and write exploits.
 This however assumes that such malicious hackers are more effective than white hat hackers which responsibly disclose or help fix the vulnerabilities, that no code leaks or exfiltrations occur and that reverse engineering of proprietary code is a hindrance of significance for malicious hackers.